TrystanLea/blog/pages/en/monitoring.md

 - There are 7x EmonTH room temperature and humidity nodes, used to measure the internal temperature.<br>*See [OpenEnergyMonitor emonTH Guide](https://guide.openenergymonitor.org/setup/emonth) for more information on the emonTH temperature and humidity nodes.*

-- The heat pump monitor is a RaspberryPi with an MBUS reader to read from the heat meter and a modbus reader to read from the dedicated SDM120 single phase electricity meter.
-This heat pump monitor also reads the cylinder and outside temperatures using DS18B20 one-wire temperature sensors.
+- The heat pump monitor doubles as the monitoring system base-station.
+It is an emonBase with a MBUS reader to read from the heat meter, modbus reader to read from the dedicated SDM120 single phase electricity meter, DS18B20 one-wire temperature sensors wired directly to the emonBase RaspberryPi to read cylinder and outside temperatures and a RFM69Pi radio receiver module to receive the data from the emonTx and emonTH monitoring nodes.
 <br>*See [OpenEnergyMonitor Heat pump Monitoring Guide](https://guide.openenergymonitor.org/applications/heatpump/) for more information on setting up a heat pump monitor and choosing the right components for your system*

-- Finally the data is collected locally by an emonBase base-station connected via Ethernet to our internet router.
-The data is accessible via a web interface served from the emonBase locally.

 The following is my monitoring system as it currently stands. <br>
 *See further down for a reduced set looking at reducing this overall cost.*